JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 (more on that later).

 `MethodNodeExaminer` contains the logic of the check.
-Since we use the same state machine builder in both back-ends (because we should support bytecode inlining in JVM_IR), the logic applies is shared as well.
+Since we use the same state machine builder in both back-ends (because we should support bytecode inlining in JVM_IR), the logic is shared.

 Note that because we do not create a state-machine, there is no reason to spill the variables, and thus we do not create a continuation class.
 So, the completion chain will miss a link: